Edzelf/Esp-radio/README.md

 A powerful Ogg Vorbis / MP3 / AAC / WMA / FLAC / MIDI Audio Codec chip.<br/>
 Read more: [http://www.vlsi.fi/en/products/vs1053.html](http://www.vlsi.fi/en/products/vs1053.html).

+The library enables the possibility to play audio files (recording is not supported).<br />
-The library may be a base to build your own webradio player or different audio device.
+Eg. it may be a base to build your own webradio player or different audio device.

 Designed specifically to work with the **Espressif ESP8266** and **ESP32** boards.